hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-14-decoding-emotion.md

 4. Nature documentary style photographs of African safari animals fighting.
 5. Pallbearers featuring other countries.

 These features do not neutrally represent emotion.
-Instead, they encode hierarchies of meaning through layered specificity and emotionally charged modifiers.
-We see that the most salient features for sadness are compounded with death rituals, national identity, and viral spectacle.
+Instead, they reflect cultural signifiers.
+More specifically, they show a compound of modifiers that encode multiple layers of meaning.
+They are also biased toward Western culture.

 #### Conclusion